svijayakum/ToothGrowth/README.md

 ## Files in this repo
 README.md – This is the README.md
 ExponentialDistribution.Rmd - describes analysis performed and coded used for exponential distribution.
-ToothGrowth.Rmd - describes analysis performed and coded used for tooth growth project ExponentialDistribution.html - output for analysis ToothGrowth.html - output for analysis
+ToothGrowth.Rmd - describes analysis performed and coded used for tooth growth project.
+ExponentialDistribution.html - output for analysis.
+ToothGrowth.html - output for analysis.

 ## Purpose